aarthivenkat/Advanced-BINF-Lab-CSE185/labreport/CSE185_Week2_LabReport.md

 ### Interpreting Results

-In Table 1, we see that all our sampes have largely the same number of reads, as well as high mappability.
-Both of these factors will help mitigate errors in terms of bias.
+In Table 1, we see that all our sampes have largely the same number of reads, as well as high mappability and deep coverage.
+These factors will help mitigate errors in terms of bias.
 Table 2 indicates that all our controls have an error rate of roughly 0.25%, with standard deviation rate of roughly 0.07%.
 Because all these error rates are nearly the same, we interpret the roommate data by subsetting only variants with frequency significantly higher than one of these error rates.
 Table 3 shows our final list of all the roommate variants we believe are significant, but because the only regions of the virus that are specific to immune system response are the epitope regions, we would like to further subset this list to those mutations are involved in antigenic variation, which we do in the epitope anlaysis component of our results.

 ### How did you decide which mutations were most likely to be real?